 Loose fill cellulose fibre – A bulk insulation product made from mashed up newspapers and other cellulose fibres.
 Rather than being formed into a batt, the fibres are blown randomly into the ceiling cavity to fill the spaces between the joists.
 Cheap to produce, recycles waste paper.

-There are also some foil insulation products that are sold as ceiling insulation, like concertina batts and triple foil batts.
+There are also some foil insulation products that are sold as insulation, like concertina batts and triple foil batts.
 Higgins Insulation believes these are dangerous to install as ceiling insulation and suggest they are more suitable for consideration as roof insulation.
 However, their superiority over regular roof sarking is unknown.

-Which ceiling insulation is best?
+Which type is the best?

-The best type of ceiling insulation for you is dependent on the project you have and your own personal preferences and objectives.
+The best type of insulation for you is dependent on the project you have and your own personal preferences and objectives.
 To get a better understanding of the benefits of each type visit our insulation types information.

-But no matter what type of ceiling insulation you choose, with up to 60% of heat transfer taking place through the ceiling, the objective should be to maximise your insulation in this area.
+But no matter what type of insulation you choose, with up to 60% of heat transfer taking place through the ceiling, the objective should be to maximise your insulation in this area.

-All thermal ceiling insulation sold in Australia must have an R- Value, which is an evaluation of it’s thermal insulating effectiveness, stated on the packaging.
+All thermal insulation sold in Australia must have an R- Value, which is an evaluation of it’s thermal insulating effectiveness, stated on the packaging.
 The higher the R-Value, the more effective the product will be at insulating.

-In regards to insulation, the Building Code of Australia divides the country into 8 climate zones and sets out a recommendation for what level of R-Value ceiling insulation you should use, depending on the climate zone you live in.
+In regards to insulation, the Building Code of Australia divides the country into 8 climate zones and sets out a recommendation for what level of R-Value insulation you should use, depending on the climate zone you live in.

 Many people are now choosing to insulate their homes and offices at higher levels than this recommendation, to future proof their investments.